mutterer/DualCam/README.md

-# DualCam
+# StageCamControl
-Home of the DualCam plugin
+Home of the Dual Camera Micro-Manager plugin for controlling the Picard Industries 4D stage used in OpenSpim setups.